McTavishLab/physcraper/README.md

-Currently this is relying on metadata information from Open Tree of Life, and only uses trees from that database.
+Currently Physcraper relies on metadata information from the Open Tree of Life, and only uses trees from that database.
 Go to https://tree.opentreeoflife.org/curator to find a tree, or upload it!
 You can get the tree ID by clicking on your tree of interest, and looking at the URL.